vntasis/SLE_spatial_gene_expression/README.md

 # Extensive spatial fragmentation and re-organization of transcription in Systemic Lupus Erythematosus

-Repository for the code and the data produced during the analysis described in the article "Extensive spatial fragmentation and re-organization of transcription in Systemic Lupus Erythematosus"
+Repository for the code and data produced during the analysis described in the article "Extensive spatial fragmentation and re-organization of transcription in Systemic Lupus Erythematosus"

 * [Description of the data](#description)
 * [Description of the code](#code)